anubhav2412/ui-doctor/template.md

-Certainly!
-Here is the content formatted for Confluence.
-You can copy and paste it into the code section of your page:

 h1.
-HTML Component Scanner
+HTML Component Analyzer

+{panel:title=Quick Links|borderStyle=solid|borderColor=#ccc}
+	•	[Overview|#Overview]
+	•	[Technical Documentation|#Technical-Documentation]
+	•	[Usage Guidelines|#Usage-Guidelines]
+{panel}

+{status:title=Project Status|color=green}
+Production Ready
+{status}

 h2.
+About This Space

+This space contains documentation for the HTML Component Analyzer tool.

+{info}
+🔍 New users: Start with the [Overview|#Overview] section 👨‍💻 Developers: Check the [Technical Documentation|#Technical-Documentation] {info}

-Overview
+h1.
+Overview {anchor:Overview}

-The HTML Component Scanner is a desktop application designed to provide an in-depth understanding of how your website is constructed.
+The HTML Component Analyzer is a desktop application designed to provide an in-depth understanding of how your website is constructed.
 Think of it as an X-ray machine for your website’s building blocks!
 It operates entirely offline, ensuring that you don’t need an internet connection to use it.

 h2.
-Why Use the HTML Component Scanner?
+Why Use the HTML Component Analyzer?

 Imagine wanting to analyze a house to understand:
 	•	Custom vs. Standard Materials: How many custom-built pieces are used compared to standard building materials?